thunderrabbit/barefoot_rob/content/blog/2021/11/10i-was-afraid-to-be-a-man.md

 But I didn’t expect this...

 #2:
-<br>Their partners have seen the changes and want to do the work for themselves.

-Women have started to ask if there’s a group they can join.
+<br>Women have started to ask if there’s a group they can join.

 People began asking me, “Rob, I want to do it, but my partner isn’t interested.”